s-j/hpstr-jekyll-theme/_posts/2018-09-18-openai-gym-on-windows-10.md

 [Open AI Gym](https://gym.openai.com/) is a fun toolkit for developing and comparing reinforcement learning algorithms.
 It provides a variety of environments ranging from [classical control problems](https://gym.openai.com/envs/#classic_control), to [Atari games](https://gym.openai.com/envs/#atari) and [goal-based robot tasks](https://gym.openai.com/envs/#robotics).
 Currently it requires an amout of effort to install and AI Gym on Windows 10, in particular you need to recursively install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), [Ubuntu](https://www.ubuntu.com), [Anaconda](https://www.anaconda.com), Open AI Gym and do a rain dance to render simulation back to you.
 To make things a bit easier later we also want to use [Jupyter Notebook](http://jupyter.org/).
 So here are the step-by-step deails as of September 2018.

-To install the Linux subsystem, you can simply run the following command as administrator in Power Shell:
+To install the Linux subsystem, you simply run the following command as administrator in Power Shell:

 ```bash
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux